Canon 1Ds Mark II vs 1300D

 Many modern cameras cannot only take still pictures, but also record videos.
 The 1300D indeed provides for movie recording, while the 1Ds Mark II does not.
 The highest resolution format that the 1300D can use is 1080/30p.

 Feature comparison: Canon 1Ds Mark II vs 1300D

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1Ds Mark II and the 1300D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1Ds Mark II offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1Ds Mark II has a higher magnification (0.70x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1Ds Mark II, the Canon 1300D, and comparable cameras.

 |Canon 1Ds Mark II»||optical||Y||2.0||230||fixed||n||8000||4.0||n||n||Canon 1Ds Mark II|

 |Canon 1300D«||optical||n||3.0||920||fixed||n||4000||3.0||Y||n||Canon 1300D|

 |Canon 1D X Mark II« »||optical||Y||3.2||1620||fixed||Y||8000||16.0||n||n||Canon 1D X Mark II|